diogok/geof/README.md

 Where output.format is the name of the file after conversion.
 Supporting the following extensions:

-- output.shp to create individual shp files
+- output.shp to create individual shp files in folder output
-- output.zip to create shp files in a zip archive
 - output.json to create a GeoJSON file
 - output.mpack to create a GeoJSON in MsgPack binary file
 - output.json.gz to create a compressed GeoJSON file